lucasnbsb/AngularImport/README.md

 ### 1.3.0

 Adds go to constructor, navigates to the corresponding component and sets the cursor at the end of the constructor's parameters

+### 1.4.0

+New way to look for modules or standalone components, moving upwards from the current file until a module or component is found, or a stop directory is reached